mmakaay/esphome-xiaomi_bslamp2/doc/FLASHING.md

 dupont wires with a female end to them, and cut off the other end.
 Strip the wire on the other and, and then it can be used to solder it to the board.

-Solder the wires to the RX, TX and GND debug pads that are shown in this photo.
+Solder the wires to the RX, TX, GND and GPIO0 debug pads that are shown in this photo.
 It is not required to solder a wire to the 3.3V debug pad.
 This pad is not directly connected to the 3.3V Vin of the ESP32 chip, making it a less than optimal candidate for powering the board during flashing.
 Instead,